Last Updated on

 - More activities involving drawing and colouring should be encouraged.

-- Should be encouraged to use the spoon while eating
+- Kids should be encouraged to use the spoon while eating.

 - Should be taught to put on and take off shoes and socks.